Graduate Students

 In addition, we can arrange to provide space for visiting scholars who would like to intern with us.

-- Summer support and digital training opportunities at institutions such as DreamLab: Digital Humanities Training Institute, Humanities Intensive Learning and Teaching (HILT) and Digital Humanities Summer Institute (DHSI)
+- Summer support and digital training opportunities at institutions such as DreamLab: Digital Humanities Training Institute, Digital Humanities Summer Institute (DHSI), and KeystoneDH.

 - Professional development funds to advance your research and training opportunities